 - B.A. in history plus teaching certification from St. Mary’s (Md.)
 (1997)

-Zurier graduated from WVU in 2014 with a degree in athletic coaching and a minor in sport and exercise psychology.
+A native of Chantilly, Virginia, Howerton graduated from IUP in 2014 with a bachelor’s degree in sport administration and a minor in business.